finn-no/tech.finn.no/_drafts/2015-04-28-Apache-Cassandra-in-a-Microservices-Enterprise-Platform.markdown

 #### deployment

 Simplify deployment down to having just one way of deploying artifacts, of any type, to any environment.
-The proces of deployment needs to be so easy that deploying continuously each and every change into production becomes standard practice.
+The process of deployment needs to be so easy that deploying continuously each and every change into production becomes standard practice.
 This often also requires some organisational and practical changes like moving to stable master codebases and getting developers comfortable with working with branches and [dark launching](http://tech.finn.no/2013/06/20/dark-launching-and-feature-toggles/).

 #### monitoring